MarineRoboticsGroup/SwarmRobot/README.md

 #### Installation Instructions

 The simplest way to install on a clean machine is to follow the instructions on the [.travis.yml](https://github.com/intel-ros/realsense/blob/development/.travis.yml) file.
-It basically summerize the elaborate instructions in the following 3 steps:
+It basically summarizes the elaborate instructions in the following 3 steps:

 Step 1: Install the latest Intel&reg; RealSense&trade; SDK 2.0